cesbit/pyleri/README.md

         (2) bye

 ```
+In the above example we parsed a invalid string.
+The `auto-correction` method that we built for this example combines all properties from `parse` to create a valid string.
+In the output the steps that the `auto-correction()` takes are printed.
+At every step it shows a set of expected elements.
+It takes one randomly and adds it to the string.
+When the string corresponds to the grammar the property `is_valid` will return `True`.
+Notably the expecting-property still contains elements.
+The reason in this case is because of the [Repeat](#repeat) element.

 ## Elements
 Pyleri has several elements which are all subclasses of [Element](#element) and can be used to create a grammar.